WHMP

 WHMP (1400 AM) is a commercial radio station broadcasting a news/talk format.
-Licensed to Northampton, Massachusetts, it serves the Pioneer Valley, with studios on Hampton Avenue.
-It is owned by Saga Communications, and operates as part of its Northampton Radio Group.
+Licensed to Northampton, Massachusetts, United States, it serves the Pioneer Valley, with studios on Hampton Avenue.
+WHMP is owned by Saga Communications, and operates as part of its Northampton Radio Group.

 WHMP is powered at 1,000 watts, using a non-directional antenna.
 Its programming is also heard on FM translator station W268CZ at 101.5 MHz in Northampton, and on an HD Radio digital subchannel of WRSI (93.9 FM) in Turners Falls.